Our designs are classified into several styles that may or may not conform to a regular form or structure.

 This is any design form that deviates from any standard form.
 This is ideal for a half-open or a full-open barong.

-These are designs that depict the physical appearance of things.
-The designs consist mainly of plant patterns that are executed using freeform embroidery.
-To add emphasis, traditional designs are usually complemented by open interlaced thread work known as calado.
+These are designs that most often occur in nature.
+Organic design forms such as leaves, branches, flowers, animals, etc. are executed using freeform embroidery.
+To add texture, depth, and intricacy, organic designs are usually complemented by open interlaced thread work known as calado.

 These are geometric abstractions that represent ethnic motifs and patterns indigenous to a community or tribal culture.
 The designs consist mainly of straight lines and plane shapes (polygons) that are executed using various types of counted-thread embroidery.

-These are designs that follow recent ideas in barong embellishment.
-The designs are usually geometric abstractions that utilize straight lines, plane shapes (polygons), and curved lines and shapes (circles, arcs, spirals) that are executed using freeform embroidery.
+These are geometric abstractions that follow recent ideas in barong embellishment.
+The designs are characterized by repetitive geometric patterns of curves, lines and various shapes that are executed using freeform embroidery.